All Episodes

 If you wanted to go back and look at what happened 20 years ago and examine it now in hindsight, upon who would you focus?

-Uh while we go to the audio sound bites.
+You think about that while we go to the audio sound bites.

 We're going to start with the Fox News channel's Fox and Friends this morning.

-They discussed my reaction to Obama pretending to well, you know what?
+They discussed my reaction to Obama pretending to, well, you know what?

 He's not really pretending to be dictator.

-He he was he was threatening to do dictatorial things.
+He was threatening to do dictatorial things.

 A couple of days ago, he said, you know what?

-We still haven't dealt with the inequality and the discrimination and the unfairness exists in this country.
+We still haven't dealt with the inequality and the discrimination and the unfairness that exists in this country.

 You know what?